 Injuries to children in a daycare or childcare setting most often occur on playgrounds.
 Children must be properly supervised on playground equipment, or traumatic brain injuries, strangulation, or broken bones can occur.
 Inside play areas with sharp-edged furniture, no child-proofing efforts, bookcases that are not secured to the wall, or a kitchen area that is not restricted can result in injury to your child.
 Toys with small pieces can become choking hazards, particularly when children are not properly supervised.
 While swimming pools are rare at childcare facilities, some home daycares do have pools.
 Bodies of water must be fully fenced and made impossible for children to access.

-If your child is the victim of injury or neglect from a daycare facility, it is imperative that you speak to a knowledgeable childcare injury lawyer and file a civil suit.
+If your child is the victim of injury or neglect from a daycare facility, it is imperative that you speak to a knowledgeable Fort Worth daycare injury attorney and file a civil suit.
 Daycare negligence should never be tolerated; these facilities have an obligation to the children they are responsible for.
 When they fall short of the obligation and injury or neglect occurs, they must be held accountable.

 The attorneys at Noteboom—The Law Firm can help you through this difficult time while handling every legal aspect of holding accountable those responsible.
 We have an on-staff investigator and have been helping others in similar circumstances since 1982.
 We prepare every case as though it were going to trial.
-Because of this, more than 90 percent of our cases settle in a satisfactory manner.
 Contact Noteboom—The Law Firm, today!